 MyFitnessPal vs. Levels: Which is the Best Food Tracking App for You?

-When it comes to improving your health and hitting your nutritional and fitness goals,meal logging is one of the most powerful tools available.
+When it comes to improving your health and hitting your nutritional and fitness goals, meal logging is one of the most powerful tools available.
 Tracking what you eat keeps you accountable, can make you more mindful, and helps you connect the dots between the meals you eat and how you feel.

 One of the oldest and most popular food-tracking apps is MyFitnessPal, launched in 2005.
 One of the newest is Levels.
-While each app allows you to log meals, monitor daily progress, and track your food intake, they take different approaches.
+While each app allows you to log meals, monitor daily progress, and track your food intake, they take fundamentally different approaches.

 Here's how the pros and cons of each food-tracking app stack up.